 Go to Deriscope's documentation start page

-First the regular cash settlement amount on exercise date is calculated in the currency where the underlying is denominated, also referred as the "foreign" currency.
+More specifically, first the regular cash settlement amount on exercise date is calculated in the currency where the underlying is denominated, also referred as the "foreign" currency.

 Next that amount is converted in the final payout currency - also referred as the "domestic" currency - by using a pre-specified fixed exchange rate.